 All 3 burgers from Lia’s Kitchen (photo credit to Mostly Amélie because my phone died)

-Schillerburger (Herrfurthstraße 7, Neukölln) – Mostly meat, but they have an awesome vegan burger, labeled special vegan sauce, vegan cheese and amazing sweet potato fries.
+Schillerburger (multiple locations) – Mostly meat, but they have an awesome vegan burger, labeled special vegan sauce, vegan cheese and amazing sweet potato fries.
 Limited seating, but it looked like you can sit at Schillerbar next door (same owners?).
-There are now MANY locations of Schillerburger including near Neukölln station and also in Friedrichshain.
+There are now MANY locations of Schillerburger in Neukölln, Friedrichshain, Prenzlauer Berg, even Pankow.